vrajeshjp/nextbus_rproxy/README.txt

 ====================================================
                IV.
 Hacks
 ====================================================
-  1. The application requires the instance/docker IP over whicht the application is running.
-In an production environment this can be configured using some deployment/configuration tool like Jenkins/Ansible.
-However to ensure this application runs on any machine for testing purposes, the IP of application is set to 0.0.0.0.
+  1. The application requires the instance/docker IP over which the application is running.
+In a production environment this can be configured using some deployment/configuration tool like Jenkins/Ansible.
+However to ensure this application runs on any machine for testing purposes, the IP initialization in application is set to 0.0.0.0

   2. In order to use a central database, I created a mongodb container and tried to link all the application containers to the common mongodb data base.
 However, the connection between the two required troubleshooting.
-So for proof of concept, I have used a public mongodb db.
+So for proof of concept, I have used a public mongodb db instance.